About Andrew

 Clem Bradley

-11. coopgeek Says:
+11. coopgeek says:

 Thanks for the inquiry.
 I agree that the blog title is a work of genius, for which I can only claim credit for having the good sense to spread around.
 Here’s one of my earliest posts, in which I share some thoughts that you might find interesting: